vmware-archive/gp-r/HomePage.md

 $$
 	return (system('hostname',intern=TRUE))
 $$ language 'plr';
 ```

-The function essentially returns the hostname of the segment node on which it is executing.
+The function returns the hostname of the segment node on which it is executing.
 By invoking the function for rows from a table that is distributed across all segments, we can verify if we indeed
 see all the segments in the output.

 ```SQL